Rabong

 Bagging It!

 Gunung Rabong lies to the north of Gunung Tahan, and remains fairly unknown despite having some great views from the top.
 The trek is usually completed in two days, with a night spent camping at Camp Taman below the peak.
-The obvious base is the nearby town of Gua Musang.
+Some groups will take longer, especially if starting later in the day.

+The obvious base is the nearby town of Gua Musang which has a railway station.
 There are actually two possible trailheads, namely Felda Perasu and Kampung Air Manis, with most hikers opting for Felda Perasu with the trailhead accessed via a 45-minute drive through oil palm plantations and through rivers and then along a logging road.
-The proper trail starts at Camp Milo and leads via Lorong Tikus, Kaki Kor, Camp Kor, Camp Permatang, Camp Buluh, Helipad and finally Camp Taman (approx. 1,200m above sea level).
+The proper trail starts at Camp Milo and leads via Lorong Tikus, Kaki Kor, Camp Kor, Camp Permatang, Camp Buluh, Helipad and finally Camp Taman (at approximately 1,200 metres above sea level).

 Camp Taman is the ideal spot to camp at, with a water source and flat areas.